RisksBy Mayo Clinic Staff

 Using the rhythm method to promote fertility doesn't pose any risks.

 Likewise, using the rhythm method for birth control doesn't pose any direct risks — but it doesn't offer protection from sexually transmitted infections.
-In addition, the risk of unintended pregnancy with the rhythm method is somewhat higher than with other methods of birth control.
-Although effectiveness varies, in the first year of typical use an estimated 13 to 25 out of 100 women practicing the rhythm method for birth control will get pregnant.
+In addition, the risk of unintended pregnancy with the rhythm method is higher than with some other methods of birth control.
+Although effectiveness varies, in the first year of typical use an estimated 13 out of 100 women practicing the rhythm method for birth control will get pregnant.

-- Jennings V, et al. Fertility awareness-based methods.
-In: Hatcher RA, et al. Contraceptive Technology.
+- Hatcher RA, et al. Contraceptive Technology.
 20th ed.
 New York, N.Y.: Ardent Media; 2011:417.